pbinkley/microcopying_1940/index.markdown

 of medicine.</p>

 <p>I am wondering also if the Department of Agriculture
-in connection with the Chinese manuscripts and unique books <span style="page" id="page261">[p.261]</span> mentioned last night would not be willing to purchase some of the materials of that character.
+in connection with the Chinese manuscripts and unique books <span class="page" id="page261">[p.261]</span> mentioned last night would not be willing to purchase some of the materials of that character.
 Also these million dollar research laboratories that are being set up over the country might wish to bear a considerable proportion of the cost of